anexia-it/vue-ui-components/docs/faq/index.md

 If you have just installed a new version of the library and your project compiles without any errors but nevertheless your components don't render correctly a solution might be to delete the ```node_modules/``` folder and execute a ```npm install``` after deletion.
 If you still get some errors, delete your ```node_modules/``` folder and your ```package-lock.json``` file and execute ```npm install``` again.

-### Property '$anxToast' does not exist on type when using typescript
+### "Property '$anxToast' does not exist on type" when using typescript

 When using the [AnxToastPlugin](/#/Plugins/AnxToastPlugin) with *typescript* it might happen, that the following code